neondatabase/website/content/docs/guides/branch-restore.md

 ### Billing for ephemeral endpoints

-Time travel queries leverage Neon's instant branching capability, effectively building a temporary branch at the selected point in time, which is automatically removed a few moments later.
-These are ephemeral branches &#8212; meaning you cannot interact with them directly, and they do not show up in your list of branches.

-However, you can see the history of operations related to the creation and deletion of the ephemeral branch on the **Operations** page:
+Time travel queries leverage Neon's instant branching capability to create a temporary branch and compute endpoint at the selected point in time, which is automatically removed a few moments later after your query is completed.
+These ephemeral endpoints are not listed on the **Branches** page or in a CLI or API list branches request &#8212; however, you can see the history of operations related to the creation and deletion of the ephemeral branch on the **Operations** page:
 - start_compute
 - create_branch
 - delete_timeline
 - suspend_compute

-Because these time travel queries do use compute resources to run the query, they will add to your compute consumption total for your billing period.
+#### How long do ephemeral endpoints remain active

+The ephemeral endpoints are created as per the configured [default](/docs/manage/projects#reset-the-default-compute-size) size.
+An ephemeral endpoint remains active for as long as you keep running queries against it.
+After 10 seconds of inactivity, the timeline is deleted and the endpoint is removed.

+These ephemeral endpoints do contribute to your consumption usage totals for the billing period, like any other active endpoint consuming resources.